xblku/my-deploy-scripts/snippets/ci-pipeline.md

 # CI pipeline

-Captured 2025-05-07.
+Captured 2025-05-22.

-Context: log volume tripled after a debug flag stayed on.
+Context: build cache was never hit because the lockfile was copied after the sources.